alexbrault/Pathfinder2EOversights/README.md

 * `p.26` in Step 7: "Likewise, record your character's **their** armor proficiencies in the...".
 Word should be deleted.
 * `p.34` in Society: "**Today's dwarves today** retain".
 Remove one of the "today"s.
 * `p.41` in Universal Longevity: "changing the skills you selected with **Elven Longevity** and Expert Longevity".
 Is this meant to be referencing **Ancestral Longevity**?
+* `p.44` in Gnome Weapon Familiarity: "You are trained with the glaive and kukri.
+In addition, you gain access to all uncommon gnome weapons."
+The kukri doesn't have the gnome tag, and is uncommon.
+Is it just missing the gnome tag then?
 ---
 * `p.52` and `p.59`: Halfling and Orc Weapon Familiarity ancestry feats are missing the line "For the purpose of determining your proficiency."
 * `p.62` in "Field Medic" description: "You gain the **Battle Medic** skill feat."
 The feat as listed on `p.258` is named **Battle Medicine**.